lesgreys/deepASL/proposal.md

 **Source:** Public domains; USPTO, SEC.gov, NASDAQ IPO filings, open-source news, twitter. <br>
 **Observations/features:** Data would long-text/unstructured format of company patent filings, financials from preIPO filings, news articles from public news outlets including Twitter.

 **Summary:** Using the features provide within the data described above, use NLP and RNN to produce sentiment analysis and establish a model that can predict whether or not a given IPO will move up or down on the day it debuts on NASDAQ exchange.
-This project would be a lot of fun because has a lot of variables that would require extensive data scraping from multiple sources and entails developing 2 predictive models, 1) sentiment analysis predictor 2) IPO debut up or down.
+This project has several challenges since the features needed require extensive data scraping from multiple sources and entails developing 2 predictive models, 1) sentiment analysis predictor 2) IPO debut up or down.
 I imagine sentiment analysis itself can drastically impact the up/down predictive model.

 -----------------